 The governor of South Korea’s holiday island of Jeju, Won Hee-ryong, has said he would support a legislative amendment to halt the transfer of casino licences between properties, according to local media reports.
 The governor made the remarks during a meeting with lawmakers at the Jeju Special Self-Governing Provincial Council.

-“We should, in principle, approve a system that species the total area of a casino in order to prevent this place from becoming an island of gambling,” Mr Won was quoted as saying.
+“We should, in principle, approve a system that specifies the total area of a casino in order to prevent this place from becoming an island of gambling,” Mr Won was quoted as saying.

 In an emailed statement to GGRAsia, a representative from Jeju Casino Regulatory Division overseeing the island’s industry, said it would not be making any comment regarding the topic of the possible legislative amendment.